 There isn't a time in life when getting good sleep is more important than college.
 With your brain soaking up so much new stuff, you'll need to relax those neurons and fall into long, extended, quality sleep.
 The best way to ensure good sleep while in dorm life is know about the little ways to add on extra minutes.

 1.Plush Comforter- It all starts with a comfy comforter.
-A comforter is not just a comforter, many retailers sell 180 Tread Count comforters that feel less than cozy.
+A comforter is not just a comforter, many retailers sell 180 Thread Count comforters that feel less than cozy.
 You'll want to a add an ultra plush Twin XL comforter to truly make your dorm bed a place to get good sleep.
+When you're looking for your Twin XL comforter, you want to also look for a quality fabric that will help you get that amazing sleep or be a soft, cozy comforter to sit and read a book or watch a movie on.
+Here at DormCo we specialize in ultra comfy Twin XL comforters made of soft 100% cotton or microfiber with a thick fill that won't move around and bunch up in certain areas of the comforter.

-2. 3" Memory Foam Mattress Topper- This dorm essential lets you sleep of the long day of studying and working to feel recharged for school.
+2. 3" Memory Foam Mattress Topper- This dorm essential lets you sleep off the long day of studying and working to feel recharged for school.
 Forget relentless turning in bed, turn your college dorm into the comfy room you always wanted.
 The dorm bed topper is simply placed on your college bed.
 This quite possibly is the best way to relax those neurons.
+College dorm beds can be lumpy and you don't know how old the mattress is- put an extra layer of comfort between you and the mattress.
+You'll be so glad you invested in the Memory Foam Mattress Topper when you're sleeping better and don't have back pain from sleeping on a 10+ year old mattress!

 3. Napper Alarm Clock-You may be thinking, how does an alarm clock help me sleep?
 Traditionally the alarm clock is the enemy of sleep, but our Napper gets you more sleep by being the easiest-functioning Nap Alarm clock out there!
 Setting a standard alarm clock for a simple afternoon snooze is not only a hassle, but it is a waste of time.
 Time that can be better used napping!
 With our Napper Clock you simply hit the top nap times to give yourself the fastest set nap alarm possible.
 You can choose 15, 30 or 60 minutes, or if you want 45 minutes just hit the 15 and the 30.
 If you want 2 hours, just hit the 60 button twice.
 The time option is your choice.
 It is literally that simple!